semantizer/semantizer-typescript/README.md

 ## Available mixins

 The base mixin is the "dataset" mixin.
-It offers basic methods such as `getLiteral()`, `getLinkedObject()` and so on.
+It offers basic methods such as `getObjectLiteral()`, `getObjectUri()` and so on.
+You can especially look at the `DatasetSemantizer` type defined in the [types package](./src/packages/types/) to list the available methods of the dataset mixin.

 The documentation of each mixin is available into the mixin directory.
-Click on the name of a mixin below to access to its documentation.
+Click on the name of a mixin below to access to its documentation (work in progress).

 | Mixin      | Description |
 | -----------| ----------- |